Which Scandinavian languages should I learn?

 Regulated by the Norwegian Language Council, Norwegian has two official written forms, Bokmål and Nynorsk.

-For more than four centuries, Norway had been ruled by Denmark (Danish Kings), and the official language was Danish.
+For more than four centuries, Norway was ruled by Denmark (Danish Kings), and Danish was the official language.

-Bokmål is a Norwegianised Danish, the most extended form of written Norwegian (85%-90% population).
+Bokmål is Norwegianised Danish, the most extended form of written Norwegian (85%- 90% of the population).

 That is why Norwegian looks similar to Danish.

-On the other hand, Ivar Aasen traveled across the length and breadth of Norway collecting & listening to different dialects and created Nynorsk, a cocktail of various dialects throughout the country.
+On the other hand, Ivar Aasen traveled across Norway, collecting and listening to different dialects, and created Nynorsk, a cocktail of various dialects throughout the country.

-Today, every student has to learn to read and write both forms of written Norwegian.
+Today, every student has to learn to read and write both forms of Norwegian writing.

 Norway does not have a standard spoken language.

-Like many other European countries, most regions in Norway have their own accents, dialects, and sometimes different languages.
+Like many other European countries, Norway’s regions have accents, dialects, and sometimes different languages.

 While some dialects are similar to bokmål and some to Nynorsk, you can speak your dialect in practically every situation since most are mutually intelligible.